stonepros/stone/doc/dev/logs.rst

 Performance counter information can be read in JSON format from the administrative socket (admin_sock).
 This is implemented as a UNIX domain socket.
-The Ceph performance counter plugin for collectd shows an example of how to access this information.
+The Stone performance counter plugin for collectd shows an example of how to access this information.
 Another example can be found in the unit tests for the administrative sockets.